Outline of the Greek genocide

 Below is an outline of Wikipedia articles related to the Greek genocide and closely associated events and explanatory articles.
 The topical outline is accompanied by a chronological outline of events.
 References are provided for background and overview.

-About

 The Greek Genocide was the mass killings and deportations of Greeks in the Ottoman Empire by Turkish forces.
-It resulted in the deaths of hundreds of thousands of Greeks, including the extermination of Pontian and Anatolian Greeks, the destruction of Symrna, and widespread ethnic cleansing in Greek areas of Asia Minor.
+It resulted in the deaths of hundreds of thousands of Greeks, including the extermination of Pontian and Anatolian Greeks, the destruction of Smyrna, and widespread ethnic cleansing in Greek areas of Asia Minor.

 The Greek and Armenian Genocides are considered part of the more extensive period of mass killings and ethnic cleansing of Christian populations in the Ottoman Empire at the beginning of the 20th century.
 Both genocides were carried out by the Ottoman government and Turkish nationalist forces and involved mass killings, forced deportations, and population transfers.
 The events have been recognized as a genocide by numerous countries but have not been officially recognized by the Turkish government.